 Contents

-Foreword to Standing Orders 1
+Foreword to Standing Orders

-Introduction 2
+Introduction 2 2

-Standing Orders for the regulation of the proceedings of North Bristol National
+Standing Orders for the regulation of the proceedings of North Staffordshire Combined Healthcare NHS Trust National t

-Health Service Trust 5

 Part I - Membership 5

-1. Name and business of the Trust

-2. Composition of the Board

-Appointment of the Chair and Directors Vice-Chair

-5. Tenure of Office

-6. Code of conduct and Accountability and the Trust's commitment to openness

-7. Functions and roles of Chair and Directors
+Name and business of the Trust Composition of the Board Appointment of the Chair and Directors Vice-Chair Tenure of Office Code of conduct and Accountability and the Trust's commitment to openness Functions and roles of Chair and Directors

-Part II - Meetings 8
+Part II - Meetings 3

-Ordinary meetings of the Trust Board Extraordinary meetings of the Board

-10. Notice of meetings
+Ordinary meetings of the Trust Board Extraordinary meetings of the Board Notice of meetings

 11. The agenda and supporting papers

 12. Chair of meetings

 13. Voting

 14. Quorum 15.
 Record of attendance

 16. Minutes

 17. Notice of motion

 18. Motions

 19. Right of reply

 20. Motion to rescind a decision of the Trust Board 21.
 Declaration of Interests and Register of Interests

 22. Disability of directors in proceedings on account of pecuniary interest

 23. Standards of Business Conduct

-Part III - Arrangements for the exercise of functions by delegation and committees 2 0
+Part III - Arrangements for the exercise of functions by delegation and committees 21 1

 24. Exercise of functions

 25. Emergency powers

-26. Delegation of committees 27.
-Delegation of officers
+26. Delegation of committees

-28. Schedule of Decisions Reserved for the Trust Board
+27. Delegation of officers 28.
+Schedule of Decisions Reserved for the Trust Board

 29. Scheme of Delegated Authorities

 30. Appointment of committees

 31. Statutory and Mandatory Committees

-Proceedings in committee to be confidential Election of Chair of committee
+32. Proceedings in committee to be confidential

+33. Election of Chair of committee

-34. Special meetings of committee
+34. Special meetings of committee 7

-Part IV - Custody of seal and sealing of documents 26
+Part IV - Custody of seal and sealing of documents 27 r

-35. Custody of seal 20
+35. Custody of seal 36.
+Sealing of documents

+37. Register of sealing